 On Nov.
-3, 2018 the Iberia African American Historical Society (IAAHS) located in New Iberia, La. will unveil a state historical marker commemorating the accomplishments of Emma Wakefield-Paillet, M.D., the first Black woman to earn a medical degree in Louisiana and to practice medicine in the state.
+3, 2018, the Iberia African American Historical Society (IAAHS) located in New Iberia, La. unveiled a state historical marker commemorating the accomplishments of Emma Wakefield-Paillet, M.D., the first Black woman to earn a medical degree in Louisiana and to practice medicine in the state.

 Dr. Wakefield-Paillet graduated with honors from the Medical Department of New Orleans University in 1897 and received her Louisiana medical license on April 15, 1897.
 She was born in New Iberia, La., Nov.
 21, 1868, to state senator Samuel Wakefield and Mrs. Amelia Valentine Wakefield, both natives of New Iberia.

 By 1898 she had opened her medical practice in New Orleans, La. making her the first Black woman to practice medicine in New Orleans.
 Dr. Wakefield-Paillet moved to San Francisco, Ca. in 1900 where she married Joseph Oscar Paillet of Opelousas, La.
 The state of California granted her a license to practice medicine in 1901.

 The marker in her honor was installed at Bouligny Plaza in the heart of the New Iberia National Register Historic District (128 W. Main St.).